-As a result of the large-scale military invasion that Russia carried out against Ukraine, from 24 February 2022, there was a general worsening of the global climate of uncertainty, with negative effects on the prospects for the world economy evolution and financial markets.
+Associated with the large-scale military invasion by Russia against Ukraine on February 24, 2022, the escalation of violence in the conflict between Israel and Gaza, and the crisis in the Red Sea related to maritime transportation, there has been a widespread worsening of the global climate of uncertainty with negative effects on the prospects for the global economy and financial markets.

-The REN Group is actively monitoring this situation, has activated all the necessary plans and, despite the situation being unpredictable, REN Group does not have or estimate to have, as of this date, significant effects on its operability and regulatory duties.
-It should be noted that the REN Group operates, essentially, in two business areas, Electricity and Gas, according to concession contracts attributed to the Group.
-These concession contracts with Portuguese Authorities will carry on for an extended period of time, which in a certain way minimizes the volatility and potential negative impacts of such markets uncertainties.
+REN Group is actively monitoring the situations, has activated all necessary plans, and, despite the unpredictable situation, there are currently no significant effects on its operability and regulatory duties, nor are significant effects estimated.
+It is noteworthy that the REN Group operates primarily in two business areas, Electricity and Gas, according to concession contracts awarded to the Group and regulated, which somewhat minimizes the possible impacts of these conflicts.